PratiekSonare/creditcard-fraud-detection/README.md

 - **Over-Sampling**: Used SMOTE (Synthetic Minority Oversampling Technique) to increase the minority class size.

 ### 3. Model Implementation
-- Built a pipeline with SMOTE and logistic regression.
+- Built a pipeline with NearMiss / SMOTE and logistic regression.
-- Used `GridSearchCV` for hyperparameter tuning.

 ### 4. Evaluation
 Evaluated models using metrics such as: